MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/http-stack.md

 - It typically much slower at things like encryption than the native APIs.
 - It requires more managed code, thus creating a larger app distributable.

-### Programmatically Setting the HttpMessageHandler
+### Programmatically setting the HttpMessageHandler

 In addition to the project-wide configuration shown above, you can also instantiate an `HttpClient` and inject the desired `HttpMessageHandler` through the constructor, as demonstrated in these code snippets: